MEEd Graduate Student Handbook

 You may register for/enroll in 5990 credits at any time during your graduate studies, with the guidance and approval of your Advisor (a permission number from your Advisor is needed to register for 5990).
 You must be enrolled in a minimum of 1 5990 credit while working with your Advisor on your project.
 Thus, while you may need to register for more than 6 credits of 5990, depending on how long it takes you to complete your project; however, you would only be able to count 6 credits toward the required 34 credits for the MEEd.
 Also note that Advisors vary in their summer availability; you may or may not have the option of registering for 5990 credits with your Advisor during the summer.

 A written proposal describing the planned project must be developed and approved by your Committee before the project is started.
 Approval is indicated on the MEEd Project Proposal Form This form, along with the proposal (Chapters 1-3 and References; see Plan B Project Guidelines) must be filed in the MEEd Graduate Program Office prior to submitting an application to the Institutional Review Board (for permission to collect/use data from "human subjects") and prior to data collection.
-Projects must follow the formatting guidelines specified by UMD Graduate School (see Preparing the Thesis/Design Project: Formatting, Submitting, Publishing, the Graduate School's Formatting Template, and the Plan B Project Guidelines specified by the MEEd Program (guidelines that indicate what goes within each chapter).
+Projects must follow the formatting guidelines specified by UMD Graduate School (see Preparing the Thesis/Design Project: Formatting, Submitting, Publishing and the Graduate School's Formatting Template), and must follow the Plan B Project Guidelines specified by the MEEd Program (guidelines that indicate what goes within each chapter).

 Your finished project is presented to and approved by your Committee as part of the final examination process.
 All Committee members must receive your finished project at least two weeks before the final examination.
 Prior to the examination, every Committee member must indicate, by email to the Advisor, that the project is ready for defense.
 If it is not ready, the final exam must be rescheduled.
 Your project is graded on a S/N grading basis.
 You will receive an Incomplete (I) for 5990 credits until your final project has been signed (certified).